learn-co-curriculum/html-introduction-novideo/README.md

 they affect how the content itself is displayed.
 Techonologists might say that the tags "affect how the content is rendered by the browser."

-We can also alter any number of attributes inside of the opening tags.
+We can also alter any number of `attributes` inside of the opening tag.
 For example, the `a` element, which is used for links, has an `href` attribute to specify the destination address of the link.
 If we wanted to link to www.flatironschool.com, we could do so as follows: